mgoulish/mercury/README.md

 2. They look at whatever is left and assume that those must be 'unlabeled' arguments.
 3. There can be at most two unlabeled args: one string and one int.
 Mercury will know which is which as long as your string doesn't look like an int.
 These are used for the (very common) cases where you almost always use one arg for a particular command, so you can just say, for example, "sleep 5" instead of "sleep seconds 5" and it will do what you want.
 4. All commands that have unlabelable args will tell you what they are when you give the command:   help COMMAND
+5. All arguments of commands can occur in any order.
+Order does not matter.

 <br/>
 OK.
 Now, here are more detailed explanations for each command.